AspirinCode/DrugAI_Drug-Likeness/README.md

 Molar refractivity should be between 40-130

 ### Rule of 4
+··· “rule-of-four” (RO4) to evaluate PPI inhibitors···

+MW must be higher than 400;

+ALogP must be higher than 4;

+HBA must be higher than 4;

+The number of rings (RING) must be higher than 4.

 ### Rule of 3
 "Rule of Three (Ro3)" compliant fragments (fragment-likeness)